 Should you buy the LG V60 ThinQ?

 The LG V60 ThinQ has not got an official UK release, so getting hold of one is a little tricky.
-Still, if one is available in your region, then it can prove cheaper than the Galaxy S20 Ultra, especially in the States where the price is $950.
+Still, if one is available in your region, then it can prove cheaper than the Galaxy S20 Ultra and a number of other best Android phones, especially in the States where the price is $950.

 For that, you get a good phone with a fun Dual Screen add-on, 5G, performance that mostly matches the competition and a strong camera.